RuoshuiM/Expressivo/README.md

 This project follows [Problem Set 3 of MIT 6.005](https://ocw.mit.edu/ans7870/6/6.005/s16/psets/ps3/), which uses ANTLR.
 This system does not support additional operators such as "^", "-", and "/", and does not support "e" notation.

-To compile the project in command line, run the following commands (assuming we are at the root directory: new-expressivo/)
+To compile and run the project in command line, run the following commands (assuming we are at the root directory: new-expressivo/)

     javac -d bin/ -cp lib/antlr.jar src/expressivo/*.java src/expressivo/parser/*.java